 Where Does the Term Come From?

 BPR was pioneered in the 1990s following the publication of a book titled “Reengineering work: Don’t Automate, Obliterate.”
-Author Michael Hammer was a former professor of computer science at MIT, and in his controversial work, he implied that managers had been focussing on the wrong issues, automating processes that should be obliterated since it failed to add value.
+Author Michael Hammer was a former professor of computer science at MIT, and in his controversial work, he implied that managers had been focusing on the wrong issues, automating processes that should be obliterated since it failed to add value.

 Hammer felt that instead of adapting technology to existing work processes, business leaders should be adapting work processes to match technology, shedding obsolete tasks along the way.
 The deciding factor, he said, was that work performed in an organization should add value, and if it didn’t add value, then it should be eliminated entirely.